dwenking/wingfuzz-detected-bugs/README.md

 d = (int *) GDKmalloc(sz);
 ```

-### Case Study: An assertion failure in MariaDB when inserting data into tables with spatial index.
+### Case Study 7: An assertion failure in MariaDB when inserting data into tables with spatial index.

 When creating a InnoDB table with SPATIAL index and inserting multiple rows of data, MariaDB will throw an assertion failure `!cursor->index->is_committed()' and raise SIGABRT.